 For people with no symptoms, testing for STIs depends on how sexually active you are and whether you use condoms consistently.
 It is recommended that you get tested:

-- after any unprotected sexual contact with a new or casual sexual partner
+- after any sexual contact with a new or casual sexual partner

 - after any unwanted or non-consensual sexual contact

-- after any unprotected sexual contact in countries where HIV and other STIs are common.
+- after any sexual contact in countries where HIV and other STIs are common

-- if your partner tells you that they have been diagnosed with a sexually transmitted infection.
+- if your partner tells you that they have been diagnosed with an STI.

-If you are a gay man or a man who has sex with other men, it is important to get regular check-ups for STIs, including HIV and syphilis – at least
+If you are a gay man or a man who has sex with other men, it is important to get regular check-ups for STIs, including HIV and syphilis, at least every year.
+Have more frequent (three-monthly) check-ups if you have an increased number of sexual partners (for example, more than 10 partners in three months).

 How to reduce your risk of STIs

-It is not difficult to avoid catching STIs.
-You can prevent most STIs by using barrier protection such as condoms, female condoms and dams (a thin piece of latex placed over the anal or vulval area during oral sex).
+You can prevent most STIs by using barrier protection such as condoms, female condoms and dams (a thin piece of latex placed over the anal or vaginal area during oral sex).

 Dams are rectangular sheets of latex that can be used to cover the vagina or anus to prevent the exchange of bodily fluids during oral sex.
 They are sometimes called dental dams because they are also used during dental surgery.